A Spectral Quantum Algorithm for Numerical Differentiation and Integration: Introduction

 \section{Introduction}

-As the field of quantum computing rapidly expands and the era of fault-tolerant quantum computing grows steadily closer, there is an increasing demand for quantum computing algorithms with practical applications.
-In particular, we consider quantum calculus algorithms, which carry significant practical value across the spectrum of scientific computing.
-Already, many problem-specific quantum calculus algorithms have been developed within the disciplines of quantum chemistry \cite{hohenstein_hybrid_2019, thomas_e_obrien_calculating_2019, mitarai_theory_2020}, optimization \cite{chan_proceedings_2019, chen_pure_2023}, finance \cite{colucci_quantum_nodate, herbert_quantum_2022}, and image processing \cite{johnston_quantum_2016, shimada_quantum_2020}.
-More specifically, focusing on quantum algorithms for function differentiation, we note that there are three commonly employed techniques: Algorithmic Differentiation (AD) \cite{colucci_quantum_nodate}, Variational Quantum Eigensolvers (VQE) \cite{hohenstein_hybrid_2019, thomas_e_obrien_calculating_2019, mitarai_theory_2020}, and Jordan’s algorithm \cite{jordan_fast_2005, chan_proceedings_2019}.
-In the context of quantum integration, research efforts have focused chiefly on implementation of Quantum Monte Carlo Integration (QMCI) methods \cite{herbert_quantum_2022, shimada_quantum_2020, johnston_quantum_2016}; however, Riemann sum methods have recently been explored \cite{shukla_efficient_2024}.
-In the following, we review the current state of the art of quantum algorithms for differentiation and integration and identify key shortcomings.
+As the field of fault-tolerant quantum computing rapidly expands, there is an increasing demand for quantum computing algorithms with practical applications.
+This work focuses on quantum calculus algorithms, which carry significant practical value across the spectrum of scientific computing.
+Many problem-specific quantum calculus algorithms have been developed within the disciplines of quantum chemistry \cite{hohenstein_hybrid_2019, thomas_e_obrien_calculating_2019, mitarai_theory_2020}, optimization \cite{chan_proceedings_2019, chen_pure_2023}, finance \cite{colucci_quantum_2021, herbert_quantum_2022}, and image processing \cite{johnston_quantum_2016, shimada_quantum_2020}.
+More specifically, in the context of quantum algorithms for function differentiation, three techniques are commonly employed: Algorithmic Differentiation (AD) \cite{colucci_quantum_2021}, Variational Quantum Eigensolvers (VQE) \cite{hohenstein_hybrid_2019, thomas_e_obrien_calculating_2019, mitarai_theory_2020}, and Jordan’s algorithm \cite{jordan_fast_2005, chan_proceedings_2019}.
+In the context of quantum integration, research efforts have focused primarily on implementation of Quantum Monte Carlo Integration (QMCI) methods \cite{herbert_quantum_2022, shimada_quantum_2020, johnston_quantum_2016}; however, Riemann sum methods have recently been explored \cite{shukla_efficient_2024}.

+In this section, we briefly review the current state of the art of quantum algorithms for differentiation and integration and we identify key shortcomings.
+In the remaining sections of this paper, we propose a methodology that addresses these gaps and provides algorithms for quantum differentiation and integration that require minimal a-priori knowledge, operate directly using data samples, and return domain-wide differentiation and integration results simultaneously.